mitojala/test/docs/intro/citymodel.md

 # Building Vectorization, Tree Mapping, and 3D City Model Visualization

-This training will help you to generate 3d vectorised buildings and animations starting from calibrated/oriented images and a calibrated pointcloud.
+This training will help you to generate 3d vectorized buildings and animations starting from calibrated/oriented images and a calibrated pointcloud.

-## Requierement
+## Requirement

 We will use TerraScan and Terraphoto.
 You need to have followed one of the basic trainings (ALS or MLS).